The Link Between Listening and Mental Health

 3. Stay quiet longer than feels comfortable.
 Silence gives them space to open up.

 4. Summarise what you hear.
-Reflect their words back to show you understand.
-It’s the clearest way to communicate empathy.
+Reflect their words back to show you understand, it’s the clearest way to communicate empathy.

 5. Don’t rush to fix.
 Your job is not to solve, it’s to support.